Updated WWE Survivor Series Card | 411MANIA

 * RAW vs. SmackDown Match: Ronda Rousey vs. Becky Lynch

-* Women’s Survivor Series Elimination Match: TBA (w/team Captain: Alexa Bliss) vs. TBA (Team Captain: TBA)
+* Women’s Survivor Series Elimination Match: TBA (w/team Captain: Alexa Bliss) vs. Naomi, Sonya Deville, Asuka, Carmella, and TBA (Team Captain: TBA)

+* Tag Team Survivor Series Elimination Match: TBA vs. The Usos, The New Day, and TBA